 All resident card types listed above are valid for 3 years from the date of application; all other types are valid for 1 year.
 At any point after a card has expired, it can be renewed for a new 3-year/1-year period.
 For personal cards, identification must be shown at the time of renewal; the same types of identification as listed above for new applications are accepted.

 To avoid unauthorized use, lost cards should be reported to the Library's Circulation Desk immediately.
 There is a $1 replacement charge for a lost card, and identification must be shown (see list above.)

 Reciprocal Borrowing Privileges

-Morton Grove residents with valid personal library cards (not business-use-only or school-use-only cards), and non-residents with fee cards or tax-payer cards, may check out materials from any North Suburban Library System member library, from the Chicago Public Library, and from most other public libraries in Illinois with the Morton Grove Public Library card.
+Morton Grove residents with valid personal library cards (not business-use-only or school-use-only cards), and non-residents with fee cards or tax-payer cards, may check out materials from any north and northwest suburban public library (libraries that were formerly members of the North Suburban Library System), from the Chicago Public Library, and from most other public libraries in Illinois with their Morton Grove Public Library card.
 These reciprocal borrowing privileges are subject to the policies of the lending library, and may include limits on the types or number of materials that may be borrowed.
 A patron may return materials borrowed from other libraries to the Morton Grove Public Library, but the patron to whom the materials are checked out is responsible for the materials until they are received by the lending library and cleared from the patron's record.